/Blog/Start your business/How to Start a Car Wash Business in South Africa

 Cash-only businesses lose sales because not everyone carries notes.
 That’s why digital payments are so important for growing businesses.

 When it’s time to expand, whether that means adding new bays, upgrading equipment, or opening a second site, iK Cash Advance makes it possible.
-You apply in your app, and within 24 hours, the funds are in your account.
-No red tape.
-No wasted time.
-Just growth on your terms.
+You apply in your app and funds are usually paid out quickly, often within 24 hours once approved.

 How much does it cost to start a car wash in South Africa?